AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/handling_interrupts.rst

 interrupt.
 The application cannot (or at least should not) override the interrupt handler for that interrupt.
 The determination of which interrupts are reserved is implementation-defined.
-Attempting to attach a user-defined handler for a reserved interrupt raises Program_Error, and the existing treatment is unchanged.
+Attempting to attach a user-defined handler for a reserved interrupt raises :ada:`Program_Error`, and the existing treatment is unchanged.